GandalfTheJava/ecommerce/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-LINK TO THE PROJECT: https://clothing-v.herokuapp.com/ In the project directory, you can run:
+LINK TO THE PROJECT: https://clothingecommerce.herokuapp.com/

 ### `npm start`